denham-ed/rescala-app/.github/ISSUE_TEMPLATE/default-user-story.md

 ---
-name: 'USER STORY: <Title>'
+name: Default User Story
 about: This is our default user story template.
-title: ''
+title: 'User Story: <Title>'
 labels: ''
 assignees: ''